ntno/ntno.net/docs/electronics/hopper-bot.md

 While working at Vanguard as a software engineer I had the opportunity to participate in several internal hackathons.
 One of these hackathons grew into a long running project which I continued volunteering on until I moved jobs in 2019.

 For the third of Vanguard's internal hackathons, my team decided to create an interactive coding activity for Vanguard to host at an upcoming outreach event.
-The annual event, [Girls Exploring Tommorrow's Technology](https://gettpa.org/){target=_blank}, regularly brings several hundred middle-school aged girls from around the region to meet women in STEM careers and to participate in hands-on activities.
+The annual event, [Girls Exploring Tommorrow's Technology](https://gettpa.org/){target=_blank}, regularly brings several hundred middle-school aged girls from Southeastern Pennsylvania to meet women in STEM careers and to participate in hands-on activities.

 Our hackathon team The goals of the activity were to:
 - give the students a chance to create their own LED circuits on breadboards